amitmavgupta/azure-terraform/README.md

 # What is the main purpose of the repo?
-This repo will discuss how to deploy Cilium on AKS clusters with Terraform using the following CNI's:
+This repo will discuss how to deploy **Cilium on AKS clusters with Terraform**:
 * Isovalent Enterprise for Cilium in Azure Marketplace (Overlay mode).
 * Isovalent Enterprise for Cilium in Azure Marketplace (Dynamic IP allocation mode).
 * Isovalent Enterprise for Cilium in Azure Marketplace (Overlay Mode) (Azure Linux as the host OS).